Why purchase a license?

 I found the image via Google Images

 Images found via Google Images are often copyright protected.
-Google Images also mentions this explicitly: “Images may be subject to copyright”.
+Google Images also mentions this explicitely: “Images may be subject to copyright”.
 It is your responsibility to ensure that you have the required license, before you use the images.

 No copyright was mentioned on the image